 Government Corporations that present their financial statements in accordance with the Financial Accounting Standards Board (FASB) are also required to report information to the Treasury to support the government-wide financial statements as specified in Section V of this Circular.

-Any Government Corporation required to register a class of its equity securities with the SEC is excluded from the OMB accelerated due dates.
+Any Government Corporation required to register a class of its equity securities with the Securities and Exchange Commission (SEC) is excluded from the OMB due dates.